 Abulia Major (Akinetic Mutism)

-Patient will initiate nothing at all, including speaking and eating and may ultimately require total personal care.
-Akinetic mutism is a state of limited verbal and motor responsiveness to the environment in those without paralysis and coma (patients may have open eyes and brief movements).
+The patient will initiate nothing at all, including speaking and eating and may ultimately require total personal care.
+Akinetic mutism is a state of limited verbal and motor responsiveness to the environment in those without paralysis and coma.
+Patients may have open eyes and brief movements.
 In lesions involving the anteromedial lobes, speech and agitation to unpleasant stimuli may develop.
 The eyes of these patients are open and follow objects, and they are more alert than those with mesencephalic or thalamic lesions.
 The patients may also make brief, monosyllabic, but an appropriate response to questions.

 Diagnosis is mainly based clinically.
-Fisher’s “telephone test” (patient responds during a telephone conversation but not during personal face-to-face contact) may be used to diagnose abulia minor.
+Fisher’s “telephone test” where the patient responds during a telephone conversation but not during personal face-to-face contact, may be used to diagnose abulia minor.

 Criteria for the diagnosis of abulia:

 Healthcare workers should be familiar with abulia because it has a varied presentation that may lead to very high morbidity.
 Both the primary care provider and nurse practitioner should refer these patients to a mental health worker because the management is complex and long-term.
 The treatment generally depends on the cause, but not all treatments work.
 For treatments to work, the patient must also be compliant and have a mindset of improvement.
 Besides medications, cognitive behavior therapy has been used, but relapse rates are high.
-To date, there is no way to prevent abulia and the disorder can affect any individual irrespective of age, race, gender, or ethnicity.
+To date, there is no way to prevent abulia, and the disorder can affect any individual irrespective of age, race, gender, or ethnicity.
 Neuroscience and rehabilitation nurses work with occupational therapists and physicians to treat these patients.
 Pharmacists review prescribed medications and educate the patients and their families about side effects and compliance.
 The interprofessional team can improve outcomes.
 [Level 5]